 Description

 Canning can be an intimidating process, but I am here to show you just how easy it is to can summer fresh tomatoes without a pressure cooker!
-Anyone can do it and you'll enjoy summer tomatoes all year round!
+It is a simple process of cooking the tomatoes on the stove, pouring them into sterilized wide-mouth mason jars, adding some salt, and then sealing them with a lid.
+Cooling on the counter overnight seals the jars, removing the need for a pressure cooker.
+Anyone can do it, and you'll enjoy summer tomatoes all year round for anywhere you would need tomatoes in a recipe.

 Ingredients